AdamDemirel/adamdemirel.com/content/happiness.md

 ---

 ## Subjective Wellbeing
 As mentioned, one of the four methods to maximise our happiness is to "shape our global judgements about life".
 What I was referring to their were self-reports of happiness/wellbeing.
-Measuring happiness in the Psychology literature has often gone by the title 'subjective wellbeing (SWB)' due to the negative connotation the term happiness has.
+Measuring happiness in the Psychology literature has often gone by the title '**Subjective Wellbeing** (SWB)' due to the negative connotation the term happiness has.

 And just as you would expect, psychologists have tried [operationalizing](https://en.wikipedia.org/wiki/Operationalization) happiness - making it as measurable as possible.
 This is useful for any construct because it means we can standardise it and try to find practical applications for the research.
 The way they have done this is simply by *asking* people how happy they are.
 There are two key phenomena they have measured:
-1. **Life Satisfaction Reports** - These are the most common type of self-report studied, and the question is almost always verbatim: "On a scale of 1-10, how do you feel about your life as as whole?"
+1. **Life Satisfaction Reports** - These are the most common type of self-report studied, and the question is almost always verbatim: *"all things considered, how happy are you with your life at the moment on a scale of 1–10?"*
 2. **Affective Balance Reports** - these are also self-reports, but rather than trying to capture one's happiness in a single measurement, tries to capture the presence of positive emotions and absence of negative emotions

 There are three main ways methods these have phenomena have been measured: